Here's What We've Learned So Far At Harvey Weinstein's Trial

 Mann's assertions, along with Haley's, form the foundation of the charges.

 An aspiring actress at the time, she said she met Weinstein at a party around the start of 2013.
 They had a few more encounters, typically at parties he had invited her to.
-Then, Mann said, a dinner with him and her female friend ended with all three in a hotel suite in LA later that year.
+Then, Mann said, a dinner with him and her female friend later that year ended with all three in a hotel suite in LA.

 He allegedly pulled Mann into the bedroom and closed the door, leaving her friend in the other room, and performed oral sex on her over her objections.
 This alleged incident, because it didn't occur in Manhattan, is not included in the charges.